A castle fit for kings, queens and miscreants

-The site of Gloucester Castle, the second of two medieval castles built in the city, is today a former prison on the bank of the River Severn above the entrance to the docks.
+The site of Gloucester Castle, the second of two medieval castles built in the city, is today a former prison on the bank of the River Severn above the entrance to the Docks.
 The castle was a contemporary of the Tower of London and in its early years a residence fit for a king, as lavishly attended to as London's tower.
 It played a prominent part in the affairs of a divided nation in the 13th century.
 The castle survived its moment in the sun, though not without being burned, and slipped, slightly battered, into the political shadows in the 14th century.

-Gloucester castle became first a retirement home for dowager queens, then an increasingly neglected detention centre for people at the other end of the social spectrum.
+Gloucester Castle became first a retirement home for dowager queens, then an increasingly neglected detention centre for people at the other end of the social spectrum.
 As the medieval period began receding into history, so too did the castle.
 It shrank slowly away as its stone was distributed about Gloucester to be recycled in civic building and city road, until pretty much only the keep remained.
 The ruinous remnant was finally dismantled in 1787 to make way for a purpose-built prison.

 The first castle in Gloucester was built shortly after the Norman Conquest in 1066.
-As best can be gleaned from the sparse evidence, it started life as an enclosure in the south-west corner of the old Roman walled perimeter, on the site of the future Blackfriars priory.
+As best can be gleaned from the sparse evidence, it started life as an enclosure in the south-west corner of the old Roman walled perimeter, on the site of the future Blackfriars.
 A second phase of building in the last decade of the 11th century, probably after the Roman wall in this area was dismantled, extended the castle across the line of that wall to the west, where a motte, or barbican, was erected on the site of today's Gloucester Academy of Music (at the entrance to Barbican Road off Commercial Road).
 The keeper of the castle, known as the castellan, was a hereditary privilege granted to the first Norman Sheriff of Gloucester.

 Around 1110 construction began on a new castle to the west of the old castle, next to the River Severn on land belonging to Gloucester Abbey (the future Cathedral).
 By 1130 the castle comprised a square keep up to sixty feet (eighteen metres) high at the centre of an area enclosed by a moat.
 An outer moat was subsequently dug along most of the northern and all of the eastern sides, possibly by 1143.
 It brought the motte of the original castle into the now enlarged enclosure, indicating the end of the old castle's useful life.